Do you know the differences, performance differences, and precautions for using Ethernet cables (Cat5, Cat5e, Cat6, Cat6a, Cat7, Cat8)?

 Cat5, Cat5e, Cat6, Cat6a, Cat7, Cat8 cables: which one to choose?

 Choosing which Ethernet cable depends on your specific needs, including the desired data transmission rate, budget, and possible future upgrade goals and plans.
 I hope this information is helpful to you!
-If you have any further Ethernet cable questions or need to customize Cat5, Cat5e, Cat6, Cat6a, Cat7, Cat8 cables, you can always send an email to the professional cable engineer of the cable manufacturer TST cables (email: lixiangchao@testeck.com, please state your country, where your industry application is, and your specifications and quantity requirements in the email, and we can provide free samples).
+If you have any further Ethernet cable questions or need to customize Cat5, Cat5e, Cat6, Cat6a, Cat7, Cat8 cables, you can always send an email to the professional cable engineer of the cable manufacturer TST cables (email: lixiangchao@testeck.com, please state your country, where your industry application is, and your specifications and quantity requirements in the email, and you can provide free samples).